 Financial instruments, which potentially subject the Company to concentrations of credit risk, principally consist of cash, cash equivalents, and investment securities.
-The Company invests its excess cash primarily in a money market fund wholly backed by U.S. Treasury collateral and in marketable debt securities of corporations, financial institutions, and government sponsored enterprises with strong credit ratings.
+The Company currently invests its excess cash primarily in a money market fund which invests in government sponsored enterprises ("GSEs") and securities collateralized by GSEs, U.S. Treasury notes, and high quality, marketable debt instruments of GSEs.
 The Company has adopted an investment policy that includes guidelines relative to diversification and maturities to maintain safety and liquidity.
 The Company does not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.

-During the years ended December 31, 2008, 2007, and 2006, revenues from our two largest customers comprised 88 percent, 66 percent, and 74 percent of total revenues, respectively.
-Revenues from Allergan, Inc. comprised 64 percent, 22 percent, and 27 percent of total revenues for the years ended December 31, 2008, 2007, and 2006, respectively.
-Revenue from Sepracor Inc. comprised 44 percent and 47 percent of total revenues for the years ended December 31, 2007 and 2006, respectively.
-Another customer comprised 24 percent of total revenues for the year ended December 31, 2007.
+During the years ended December 31, 2009, 2008, and 2007, revenues from two of the Company's collaborative partners comprised 89 percent, 88 percent, and 66 percent of total revenues, respectively.
+Revenues from Allergan, Inc. comprised 17 percent, 64 percent, and 22 percent of total revenues for the years ended December 31, 2009, 2008, and 2007, respectively.
+Revenue from Biovail comprised 72 percent of total revenues for the year ended December 31, 2009.
+Another collaborative partner comprised 24 percent of total revenues for the year ended December 31, 2008.
+Revenue from Sepracor Inc. comprised 44 percent of total revenues for the year ended December 31, 2007.